HewlettPackard/swarm-learning/examples/fraud-detection-keras/README.md

 -	WORKSPACE_DIR: Path where workspace to be created.
 Separate model and data directories will be created for each training node inside the example workspace.
 Default is current directory.
 -	TRAINING_NODE: Unique name of each training node prefixed with ‘node’ e.g. ‘node1’ etc.

 Before running the example, verify license server is running and valid license is installed.
+Refer [Installing licenses and starting license server](https://github.com/RadhakrishnaJ/swarm-learning/blob/master/docs/setup.md#installing-licenses-and-starting-license-server).

 ## Steps to run:
 #### 1. Create workspace and initialize Swarm Learning